kamilkisiela/graphql-config/docs/user-usage.md

 ## Include / Exclude

-When you want to point out files related to the schema, like React components and make your IDE GraphQL Extension recognize them, you're able to do it in `include` and `exlude` items:
+When you want to point out files related to the schema--for instance, React components--and make your IDE GraphQL Extension recognize those files, you can `include` and `exlude` items:

 ```yaml
 ...